josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🥃_drinks_on_the_rocks.md

 ## 🧠 Bottom Line

-- UK reaction is structurally predictable
+- The UK reaction is structurally predictable
-- Strategic benefit to US is not clearly visible
+- The strategic benefit to the US is not clearly visible
-- Effect is to introduce uncertainty rather than increase alignment
+- The primary effect is the introduction of uncertainty rather than increased alignment

 ---

 ## 🌌 Constellations
-(to be completed)
+🧭 ⚖️ 🧠 🥃 🌍 — alliance signalling diagnostic; diplomatic miscalibration; relational strain mapping

 ---

 ## ✨ Stardust
-(to be completed)
+uk us relations, diplomatic signalling, alliance strain, falklands sensitivity, deterrence credibility, strategic ambiguity, miscalibration

 ---

 ## 🏮 Footer

-(to be completed)
+*🥃 Drinks on the Rocks* is a living node of the **Polaris Protocol**.
+It examines how signalling between close allies can produce unintended friction when it intersects with sovereignty, expectation, and institutional memory.

+> 📡 Cross-references:
+>
+> - Big_Picture_Protocols/ — *analysis of alliance behaviour and signalling systems*
+> - 🧭_why_the_uk_is_in_the_falklands.md — *foundational context for sovereignty and sensitivity*

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2026-04-24_